jxnblk/geomicons-open/README.md

 <span class="geomicon fill-red" data-id="heart"></span>
 ```

+See the `geomicons.css` file for a simple example of how to get started.

+### Sizing
+Each icon is designed on a 32 x 32px grid.
+This means icons will look best at multiples of 16.
+I recommend sizing icons based on your type scale, or using one of the following sizes: 16, 24, 32, 48, 64.

+---

 ### Alternative SVG Defs Method
-For even faster network performance, you can use native SVG defs without any javascript.
+For even faster network performance, you can use native SVG defs instead of the JS method above.
 This method require zero extra network requests.

 Instead of linking to the `geomicons.js` file, copy and paste the contents of the `geomicons-defs.svg` file in your HTML.
 This code will not show up in your page.
 ```html